kvakvs/beam-wisdoms/docs/source/beam-file.rst

 Code section in BEAM file contains list of instructions and arguments.
 To read an encoded term see :ref:`BEAM Term format <beam-term-format>`.

-*   Read a byte, this is opcode (1..158 for R19).
-Opcode is converted into a label address (for threaded interpreter) or handler address.
+*   Read a byte, this is opcode (R19 has 158 base opcodes).
+    Opcode is converted into a label address (for threaded interpreter) or a pointer to handler function.
 *   Query opcode table and get arity for this opcode.
 *   Until ``arity``: parse term and put it into the output
 *   If any of the parsed terms was a label value, remember its output position